Tamar154/OOP_Ex2/README.md

 # OOP_Ex2

-this project is about directed weighted graph.
+This project is about directed weighted graph.

 classes:
   * GeoLocation: represents a point in a plane <x,y,z>